timescale/docs/cloud/scaling-a-service.md

 # Resizing compute and storage in Timescale Forge
-Timescale Forge allows you to resize compute (CPU/RAM) and storage independently at any time.
+Timescale Cloud allows you to resize compute (CPU/RAM) and storage independently at any time.
 This is extremely useful when users have a need to increase storage (for instance) but not compute.
-The Timescale Forge console makes this very easy to do for any service.
+The Timescale Cloud console makes this very easy to do for any service.

-Before you modify the compute or storage settings for a Forge Service, please note the following limitations and when a change to these settings will result in momentary downtime.
+Before you modify the compute or storage settings for a Cloud Service, please note the following limitations and when a change to these settings will result in momentary downtime.